-A spermatocele usually causes no signs or symptoms and may remain the same size.
-If it becomes large enough, however, you may feel:
+A spermatocele usually causes no signs or symptoms and might remain stable in size.
+If it becomes large enough, however, you might feel:

 - Pain or discomfort in the affected testicle

 - A feeling of heaviness in the testicle with the spermatocele

 - A mass, or fullness, behind and above the testicle

 Because a spermatocele usually doesn't cause symptoms, you might discover it only during a testicular self-exam, or your doctor might find it during a routine physical exam.

 It's a good idea to have your doctor evaluate any scrotal mass to rule out a serious condition, such as testicular cancer.
 Also, be sure to call your doctor if you experience pain or swelling in your scrotum.
 A number of conditions can cause testicular pain, and some require immediate treatment.